jaymewoodbridge/jaymewoodbridge.github.io/_posts/2025-03-24-welcome-to-jekyll.markdown

 Tools available include sub-domain enumeration, directory enumeration, portscanning, file downloading and more.
-After creating a decent structure for terminal use I will most likely include more tools and methodology as I plan to use this for my future HTB Boxes and Bug
+After creating a decent structure for terminal use I will most likely include more tools and methodology as I plan to use this for my future HTB Boxes and Bug Bounty Hunts

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll